passcod/blook/src/reading/2017/index.md

 # 2017: summary

-> From the future (Sep 2021): that year was the first I started keeping reading records, and I
+> From the future (Sep 2021): that year was the first I started keeping detailed reading records,
-> gradually went from individual commentary / review to a simple listing, which format has perdured
+> and I gradually went from individual commentary / review to a simple listing, which format has
-> to this day.
+> perdured to this day.

 ## Fanfic